IvyMunialo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script 4 Display the content of /etc/passwd and /etc/hosts
 script 5 Display the last 10 lines of /etc/passwd
 script 6 Display the first 10 lines of /etc/passwd
+script 7 Write a script that displays the third line of the file iacta.The file iacta will be in the working directory You’re not allowed to use sed